George Lopez: Other work

 In January 2009, Lopez appeared in We Are One: The Obama Inaugural Celebration at the Lincoln Memorial.

+In 2011, Lopez was hired by Carnival Cruises as the cruise line’s creative director for comedy.
+The cruiseline introduced the Punchliner Comedy Clubs Presented by George Lopez on their ships.
+Lopez was a consultant on the vetting and hiring of comedic talent for the line’s existing fleet-wide comedy clubs.
+This relationship lasted 5 years ending in 2016.

 He is a two-time host of the Latin Grammy Awards, and a co-host of the Emmy Awards.

 Personal life

-In 1993, Lopez married Ann Serrano.
-The couple has a daughter, Mayan, born in 1996.
+In 1993, Lopez married Ann Serrano; they welcomed their daughter Mayan in 1996.
 On September 27, 2010, Lopez announced that he and his wife had decided to end their marriage.
-Serrano filed for divorce on November 23, 2010, citing "irreconcilable differences".
+Serrano filed for divorce on November 23, 2010, citing irreconcilable differences.
 The divorce was finalized on July 1, 2011.

 Lopez has a genetic condition that caused his kidneys to deteriorate.
 His doctors had told him in April 2004 that he was going to require an organ transplant but he postponed the operation until finishing the fourth season of George Lopez.
 In 2005, his wife Ann donated one of her kidneys to Lopez.
-The transplant was successful; Lopez lost 45 lb after the operation due in part to the improvement in his health.
-He brought awareness to the issue on his show; his character's son Max was diagnosed with a similar illness.
+The transplant was successful; Lopez lost 45 lb after the operation, partly because of the improvement in his health.
+He brought awareness to the issue on his show; his character's father Manny was diagnosed with a similar illness.

-Lopez endorsed Senator Bernie Sanders for President in the 2016 U.S. presidential election.
+Lopez is a supporter of the Democratic Party and endorsed Senator Bernie Sanders for President in the 2016 U.S. presidential election.

+Lopez is also a supporter of Israel.
+In October 2023, he signed an open letter supporting Israel during the Gaza war.

-Lopez owns a house in Los Feliz, Los Angeles.
+Lopez resides in Los Feliz, Los Angeles.

-Though he was raised Catholic, he is not religious, though he does believe in God and "the biblical themes of 'faith and love'".
+Though he was raised Catholic, he is not religious, saying: "My religion is helping people and not carrying anger."